locborgtus/mic/course/2_c/2_variables.md

  * for each of the 4 basic variable types (int, float, char, bool), make a variable `myInt` and so on and print
  * leave bool last. bool is special, `#include <stdbool.h>`
  * for printf, `%d` for int and bool, `%c` for char, and `%f` for float
+ * you can try to assign non-matching data to variables. but it's weird, so don't do that.

 * **exercise**:
   * write a program that calculates coin types to dollar values, called coins